Venafi/vcert/README-CLI-CLOUD.md

 ## Examples

-For the purposes of the following examples assume that the Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html), that a user has been registered and granted at least the "DevOps" role, and that the user has an API key of "3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4".
+For the purposes of the following examples assume that the Venafi Cloud REST API is accessible at [https://api.venafi.cloud](https://api.venafi.cloud/swagger-ui.html), that a user has been registered and granted at least the "OP Resource Owner" role, and that the user has an API key of "3dfcc6dc-7309-4dcf-aa7c-5d7a2ee368b4".
 Also assume that a CA Account and Issuing Template has been created and configured appropriately (organization, city, state, country, key length, allowed domains, etc.).
-Lastly, that a DevOps project has been created to which the user has been given access, and a zone has been created within the project that has an ID of "126e4141-c299-4b45-bf4d-ae28cd3e061b".
+Lastly, that an Application has been created with a name of "Storefront" to which the user has been given access, and the Issuing Template has been assigned to the Application with an API Alias of "Public Trust".

 Use the help to view the command line syntax for enroll:
 ```